Deal May End Partial Shutdown, But Servicemember Pay Remains Unprotected

 The Shutdown So Far

 Coast Guard members have been paid throughout the DHS funding lapse, but the funding source is unclear and future paychecks are not guaranteed.
-The service is “operating under the grim uncertainty of whether we can make the next payroll,” Vice Commandant Adm.
+As of last month, the service was “operating under the grim uncertainty of whether we can make the next payroll,” Vice Commandant Adm.
 Thomas Allan told House lawmakers in written testimony before a March 25 House Homeland Security Committee hearing.

-The partial shutdown is now the longest in federal history.
+Coast Guard retiree pay is unaffected by the partial shutdown, which is now the longest in federal history.
 Attempts to end it failed March 27 after the Senate passed a bill to fund the entire department except Immigration and Customs Enforcement and Customs and Border Protection, and the House did not consider the measure.
 Instead, the House passed a bill hours later that would fund all of DHS through May 22.
-The Senate left Washington before considering that legislation, and both chambers are out of session until the week of April 13.
+The Senate left Washington before considering that legislation.

-MOAA has shared with lawmakers how this situation creates both mental strain and financial hardship for those in uniform and their families.
+MOAA has shared with lawmakers how the situation has created both mental strain and financial hardship for those in uniform and their families.
 Alongside our Military Coalition partners, MOAA sent a March 9 letter to congressional leaders urging delivery of pay for those impacted.

 [READ MORE: Funding Lapse Continues to Threaten Coast Guard Pay]